UniMath/agda-unimath/src/foundation/0-connected-types.lagda.md

   is-0-connected-im-point a = is-0-connected-im-point' (point a)
 ```

-### Coproducts of -1-connected types are not 0-connected
+### Coproducts of inhabited types are not 0-connected

 ```agda
 module _